Proven-Paradox/shaper-system/Modules/Summoning.md

 ## Blaster Summon
 Prerequisites: [Summon Configuration: Spellcaster](#summon-configuration-spellcaster)
-Your summons gain an additional +1 to Physical and Mental Attack.
-Your Spellcaster Configuration ally gains the following option:
+Your Allies gain an additional +1 to Physical and Mental Attack.
+Your Spellcaster Configuration Ally gains the following option:

 ### Blast
 Spell